The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Discussion

-The above comparison with theoretical UV spectra models suggest the average $\beta$ value we observe at $z \simeq 11$ are consistent with the expectation for dust-free stellar-populations.
-It is important to ask whether such a scenario physically plausible.
-Dust is formed in the ejecta of core-collapse supernovae \citep[e.g.][]{todini2010}, and as a result galaxies might be expected to accumulate dust immediately after the onset of star-formation.
-In this case, a mechanism for either ejecting or destroying dust formed in supernovae is required to explain the absence of dust in star-forming galaxies. \citet{ferrara2023} and \citet{ziparo2023} propose one potential scenario in which intense UV radiation pressure from ongoing star-formation in these early galaxies drives dust out of the interstellar medium (see also \citealp{nath2023}).
+The above comparison with theoretical UV spectra models suggests that the average $\beta$ value we observe at $z \simeq 11$ is consistent with the expectation for dust-free stellar populations.
+It is important to ask whether such a scenario is physically plausible.
+Dust is formed in the ejecta of core-collapse supernovae \citep[e.g.][]{todini2010}, and as a result galaxies might be expected to accumulate dust immediately after the onset of star formation.
+In this case, a mechanism for either ejecting or destroying dust formed in supernovae is required to explain the absence of dust in star-forming galaxies. \citet{ferrara2023} and \citet{ziparo2023} propose one potential scenario in which intense UV radiation pressure from ongoing star formation in these early galaxies drives dust out of the interstellar medium (see also \citealp{nath2023}; \citealp{tsuna2023}).
 Most recently, \citet{ferrara2023b} have postulated that above $z\simeq10$ the specific star-formation rate of galaxies crosses a threshold above which powerful radiation-driven outflows are capable of clearing dust from the ISM.
-Intriguingly, this is the same redshift threshold above which we begin to see uniformly extremely blue colours of $\beta \lesssim -2.5$ in our sample.
+Intriguingly, this is the same redshift threshold above which we begin to see uniformly extremely blue colours in our sample.